NZenitram/mcp-jira/README.md

 - max_results: Maximum number of results to return (default: 10)
 - fields: Comma-separated list of fields to include in the results (default: "summary,status,assignee,priority,issuetype")

+### Create Issue

+Create a new JIRA issue in a specified project.

+**Parameters:**
+- project_key: The key of the project to create the issue in (e.g., "DEMO")
+- summary: Issue summary
+- description: Issue description (optional)
+- issue_type: Type of issue (default: "Task", can be "Bug", "Story", etc.)
+- priority: Priority of the issue (optional, e.g., "High", "Medium", "Low")
+- assignee: Username to assign the issue to (optional)

 ### List Projects

 Lists JIRA projects for the authenticated user.